glasgowcompbio/vimms/paper/paper.md

 various aspects of chemicals (e.g. measured m/z, RT, intensity) for simulation (\autoref{diagram}A), mass spectrometry simulation (\autoref{diagram}B), controllers that implement different fragmentation strategies (\autoref{diagram}C), as well as the environmental context to run them all (\autoref{diagram}D).
-Different evaluation methods are also provided to compare different controllers performance.
+Different evaluation methods are also provided to compare different controllers' performance.

 ![Overall ViMMS 2.0 System Architecture.\label{diagram}](figure.pdf)

 ## Generating Input Chemicals

-Chemicals are input objects to the simulation process in ViMMS 2.0, and can be generated in different ways: either in a purely synthetic manner or extracted from existing data (mzML files) via peak picking.
+Chemicals are input objects to the simulation process in ViMMS 2.0, and can be generated in different ways: either in a purely synthetic manner (e.g. sampling their properties from databases or fixed statistical distributions) or extracted from existing data (mzML files) via peak picking.
 The framework allows users to plug in modular classes that specify parameters of chemicals, such as the distribution of their m/z values, RT, intensities, chromatographic shapes and associated MS2 spectra (\autoref{diagram}A).
+**RM: Do we actually build chemicals via peak-picking?
+In principle we could, but I thought we just extracted the traces with the centwave RoI-building algorithm?**

 Chemicals can be generated in a single-sample or multi-sample settings.
 When generating multi-sample data, ViMMS allows users to specify how chemicals vary across samples.
-Given a list of base chemicals (chemicals that are common) across samples, users can indicate the ratio of missing chemicals (in what proportion of extracts should they appear) or how chemical intensities should vary across a case-control experiment.
+Given a list of base chemicals (chemicals that are shared) across samples, users can indicate in what proportion of extracts chemicals should appear (dropout rate) or how chemical intensities should vary across a case-control experiment.

 ## Executing Fragmentation Strategies

-Once chemical objects have been prepared (whether for a single- or multi-sample settings), different fragmentation strategies can be run.
+Once chemical objects have been prepared (whether for single- or multi-sample settings), different fragmentation strategies can be run.
 Fragmentation strategies are implemented as controllers that extend from the base `Controller` class.
-Controllers are executed in the context of their environment, which brings together input chemicals, mass spectrometry and controllers in a single context (\autoref{diagram}D).
-Note that the modularity of the mass spectrometry and environment classes means it is possible to swap purely simulated MS and environment implementation with alternatives that control an actual MS instrument.
+Controllers are executed in the context of an environment bringing together input chemicals, mass spectrometer and controllers as a single context (\autoref{diagram}D).
+Note that the modularity of the mass spectrometry and environment classes means it is possible to swap purely simulated MS and environment implementation with alternatives that control an actual MS instrument while other aspects remain unchanged.
 In other work, we demonstrated the practicality of this idea by building alternative implementations of these classes that use the Thermo Fisher IAPI [@Thermo_Fisher_Scientific_undated-ny] for bridging, making it possible for fragmentation strategies to be executed unchanged both in simulation as well as on Thermo Tribrid Fusion instrument [@davies21_smartroi].